prio/prio_old.github.io/_posts/2013-11-21-clojure-python-lite.md

 ---
 layout: post
 title: "Clojure-py lite"
-description: ""
+description: "Alternative to Clojure on the cPython runtime"
-category: ""
+category: "software"
-tags: []
+tags: [clojure python hy]
 ---
 {% include JB/setup %}

 ## Background

-I have been tracking the progress of [clojure-py][1] on and off for the past two years or so but unfurtunately it has officially been [dropped by its current maintainer][2].
-I know node.js and Clojurescript are Clojures "de-facto" scripting solution but I am more familar with the Python ecosystem so I was looking forward to being able to use the libraries I know with Clojure.
-However, on the clojure-py mailing list [Hy][3] was mentioned as a possible alternative so I decided to take a look at Hy and see how close we can get to a Clojure "like" environment on cPython. _Note:_ I am not suggesting anyone use this setup for serious systems, its just a fun excercise.
+I have been tracking the progress of [clojure-py][1] on and off for the past two years or so but unfortunately it has officially been [dropped by its current maintainer][2].
+I know node.js and Clojurescript are Clojures "de-facto" scripting solution but I am more familiar with the Python ecosystem so I was looking forward to being able to use the libraries I know with Clojure.
+However, on the clojure-py mailing list [Hy][3] was mentioned as a possible alternative so I decided to take a look at Hy and see how close we can get to a Clojure "like" environment on cPython. _Note:_ I am not suggesting anyone use this setup for serious systems, its just a fun exercise.

 ## Clojure features